fullstackedorg/docs/docs/guides/debugging.md

 ## MacOS, iOS and iPadOS

-In FullStacked Editor for iOS/iPadOS, there is a small console for logs, but no way of inspecting the rendered HTML.

-To do so, connect by usb your device to a Mac computer and debug with the Safari debugger tool.
+> Make sure you have `Show features for web developers` checked in Safari on your Apple computer. <https://developer.apple.com/documentation/safari-developer-tools/enabling-developer-features>

+1. Connect your iOS or iPadOS device by USB to your Apple computer.
+2. Run your project in FullStacked on your Apple device.
+3. On the computer, open Safari and locate the `Develop` menu item tab.
+You should see all the device running web views.
+4. Find your projects within all the running web view and click on it.
+5. Debug

 ## Android

-1. Connect your Android device to a computer that has Google Chrome web browser installed.
+1. Connect your Android device by USB to a computer that has Google Chrome web browser installed.
-2. Run your project on your Android device.
+2. Run your project in FullStacked on your Android device.
-3. On the computer, open Google Chrome at chrome://inspect.
+3. On the computer, open Google Chrome at `chrome://inspect`.
 4. Select the webview of your running project.
 5. Debug